Make-School-Courses/BEW-1.1-RESTful-and-Resourceful-MVC-Architecture/README.md

 1. Master the MVC architecture for web server development.
 1. Master and memorize RESTful routes and routing and in general describe the importance of Resourceful web architecture.
 1. Master Resource-oriented development of a 0, 1, and a 2 resource application.
-1. Utilize a NoSQL database (in this case MongoDB).
+1. Read and write to a Document-Based (NoSQL) database (in this case MongoDB).
 1. Describe the usefulness of an Object Document Mapper (ODM) (or Object Relationship Mapper ORM).
 1. Compare and contrast outside-in and inside-out development processes.
 1. Master ExpressJS and extend it by installing, initializing, and using its various middleware packages.